What Does Iowa’s New Weapon Permit Law HF756 Mean For You?

 Each state has its own laws regarding the ability to carry weapons in their state.
 We encourage people to contact the state(s) where they will be traveling and become familiar with that state’s respective weapon laws.
 An Iowa permit to carry may suffice in states that currently allow permit reciprocity.

-Can I carry a handgun if I’m under 21 years old?
+Can I acquire a handgun if I’m under 21 years old?

-No. A person needs to be at least 21 years old in order to obtain a Nonprofessional Permit to Carry Weapons in Iowa, or to carry without a permit after July 1, 2021.
-There are certain exemptions for a person who is 18, 19 or 20 years old and in possession of a Professional Permit to Carry Weapons while working in an occupation that requires the carrying of a firearm, or as otherwise outlined in Iowa code Chapter 724.22.
+A person needs to be at least 21 years old in order to acquire a handgun or obtain a Nonprofessional Permit to Carry Weapons in Iowa.
+There are certain exemptions for a person who is 18, 19 or 20 years old and in possession of a Professional Permit to Carry Weapons while working in an occupation that requires the carrying of a firearm.